 People who have had radiation to the chest have a higher risk of heart disease and heart attacks.
-This has become less of a problem with more modern radiation techniques.
-Some chemo drugs such as doxorubicin (Adriamycin) can also cause heart damage.
-Your doctor might want to check your heart function for several years after your treatment.
+Though this has become less of a problem with more modern radiation techniques.
+Some chemo drugs such as doxorubicin (Adriamycin®) can also cause heart damage.
+And sometimes the damage isn't seen until more than 10 years after treatment.
+Your doctor might want to check your heart function for many years after treatment.

 Radiation to the neck increases the chance of stroke because it can damage the blood vessels in the neck that supply the brain.
-Smoking and high blood pressure also increase the risk of stroke.
-Once again, it’s important to avoid smoking.
-It’s also important to have regular check-ups with your doctor and to get treated if you have high blood pressure.
+Ultrasound may be used to check the health of the blood vessels in your neck.

 The chemo drug bleomycin can damage the lungs, as can radiation therapy to the chest.
-This can lead to problems such as shortness of breath, which might not show up until years after treatment.
+This can lead to problems like shortness of breath, which might not show up until years after treatment.
 Smoking can also seriously damage the lungs, so it’s important that people who have had these treatments do not smoke.

 Along with physical side effects (including those listed above), survivors of childhood lymphoma may have emotional or psychological issues.
 They also may have some problems with normal functioning and school work.
 These can often be addressed with support and encouragement.
 Doctors and other members of the health care team can also often recommend special support programs and services to help children after treatment.